sphinx-doc/sphinx/doc/latex.rst

    per default (``sphinxheavybox`` vs ``sphinxlightbox``).
 Setting the new ``noteBgColor`` (or ``hintBgColor``, ...) also triggers usage of ``sphinxheavybox`` for :dudir:`note` (or :dudir:`hint`, ...).

-.. versionadded:: 6.2.0

-   All "admonition" directives as well as :dudir:`topic` and contents_ now support their respective ``box-decoration-break`` to be set to ``slice``.
-   Formerly, only :rst:dir:`code-block` did.
-It is undecided though if this should inhibit the display of a bottom shadow, if set.
-Currently the shadow, if set, is shown nevertheless but this is to be considered unstable.

 Perhaps in future these 5.1.0 (and 6.2.0) novel settings will be optionally imported from some genuine CSS external file, but currently they have to be used